mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 ### Fu et al. 2017

-d probabilistic graphical model to develop a new method that integrates genetic interaction and protein interaction data and infers exquisitely detailed pathway structure.
-We modeled the pathway network as Bayesian network and applied this model to infer pathways for the coherent subsets of the global genetic interaction profiles, and the available data set of endoplasmic reticulum genes.
+d probabilistic graphical model to develop a new method that integrates genetic interaction and protein interaction data and infers exquisitely detailed pathway structure. **We modeled the pathway network as Bayesian network** and applied this model to infer pathways for the coherent subsets of the global genetic interaction profiles, and the available data set of endoplasmic reticulum genes.

 The protein interaction data were derived from the BioGRID database.
 Our

 .
 In order to automatically identify detailed pathway structures using high-throughput genetic interaction data, the activity pathway network (APN) was developed [26].
 However, these available approaches cannot fully take advantages of the comple- mentarity between protein and genetic interaction data to infer the biological pathway structures.

-we present a Bayesian model that inte- grates high-throughput protein and genetic interaction data to reconstruct detailed biological pathway structures.
-The model can organize related genes into the corre- sponding pathways, arrange the order of genes within each pathway, and decide the orientation of each intercon- nection.
+we present **a Bayesian model that inte-**
+**grates high-throughput protein and genetic interaction data to reconstruct detailed biological pathway structures.
+The model can organize related genes into the corre- sponding pathways, arrange the order of genes within each pathway, and d**ecide the orientation of each intercon- nection.
 Based

 Based on protein interaction network, the model predicts detailed pathway structures by using genetic interaction information to delete redundancy edges and reorient the kept edges in the network.